-The Family Handyman DIY University offers a 2-week free trial of their courses right at the top of their homepage for maximum visibility.
+The Family Handyman DIY University used to offer a 2-week free trial of their courses right at the top of their homepage for maximum visibility.

-And once the trial expires, leads receive follow-up emails to get them to come back and make a full purchase.
+And once the trial expired, leads received follow-up emails to get them to come back and make a full purchase.

 Alright, so you’ve got your lead magnet ready.